The engineering behind the roll.

 Zero human interaction at the kiosk.

 In the kiosk format, no clinician, no pharmacist, no third party is in the testing path.
-This reduces stigma and access barriers documented for HIV and STI testing in published research (Pulerwitz & Bongaarts 2014; Spence et al. 2020), extending the privacy rationale from the test surface to the point of care.
+This reduces stigma and access barriers documented for HIV and STI testing, extending the privacy rationale from the test surface to the point of care.

 In the data path

-Structured digital output via HL7/FHIR feeds clinical and surveillance systems without exposing individual identifiers at the source.
-Real-time epidemiology, anonymous by default.
+Structured digital output in standard healthcare data formats feeds clinical and surveillance systems without exposing individual identifiers at the source.
+Real-time epidemiology, pseudonymized by default.

 A continuous cellulose roll becomes a 100-test dispenser through four engineered subsystems.